APA ACCREDITED Doctoral Internship Program*

-PREDOCTORAL PSYCHOLOGY INTERNSHIP TRAINING PROGRAM
+DOCTORAL PSYCHOLOGY INTERNSHIP TRAINING PROGRAM

-Training Year 2016-2017
+Training Year 2019 - 2020

 Our Internship Training Program at the Community Health Awareness Council (CHAC) is accredited by the American Psychological Association (APA), and is a member of the Association of Psychological Postdoctoral and Internship Centers (APPIC).
-Our program offers internship level placements to predoctoral students in psychology.
+Our program offers internship level placements to doctoral students in psychology.
 We are exclusively affiliated with Palo Alto University and the Wright Institute.
-We offer four internship positions to students from Palo Alto University and two internship positions to students from the Wright Institute.
+We offer four internship positions to students from Palo Alto University and four internship positions to students from the Wright Institute.
 These positions will be offered through the APPIC match.
-Students accepted into the program contract for a 12-month, 40 hour per week commitment.
+Students accepted into the program agree to a 12-month, 40 hour per week commitment.
 To view the Implementing Regulation (IR) C-27 Table: "Internship Admission, Support, & Initial Placement Data", please click here.

 “The Community Health Awareness Council exists to provide alternatives to self-destructive behavior and to help create healthy lives for the children and families of Mountain View, Los Altos, Los Altos Hills, and surrounding communities.”